Spawn: In the Demon's Hand: Gameplay

 The game features thirty-seven playable characters overall, including eleven main playable characters from the arcade release as well as multiple hidden characters.

 Reception

 The Dreamcast version received "mixed" reviews according to video game review aggregator Metacritic.
 It is judged as the best Spawn game, although it did not achieve high rates in GameSpot and IGN, especially due to camera and AI problems.
-Greg Orlando of NextGen gave it a negative review, saying, "Lack of decorum only allows us to comment that this game would more aptly be subtitled 'From Capcom's Rectum.'"
+Greg Orlando of NextGen gave it a negative review, saying, "Lack of decorum allows us only to comment that this game would more aptly be subtitled 'From Capcom's Rectum.'"
 In Japan, however, Famitsu gave it a score of 31 out of 40.

-Trivia

-The Dreamcast version cover art and the Japanese marquee for In the Demon's Hand is taken from Spawn #95.
-The marquee of the game is taken from the U.S. limited edition Spawn soundtrack.
+Vicious Sid of GamePro said of the game, "Though it had plenty of promise, Spawn is ruined by its awkward controls.
+Ultimately, only Spawn fans and Dreamcast action buffs should rent this hindered hell-raiser."